zdravkov/kendo-docs/api/dataviz/diagram.md

 ### getBoundingBox

-#### Parameters

 #### Returns

-The bounding rectangle of the specified items.
+`Object` The bounding rectangle of the specified items.
 If nothing is specified the bounding box of the all diagram will be returned.

 #### Example - bring an item into view